• Skip to primary navigation

 • Place Creole seasoning and flour in a plastic or Ziploc bag.
 Shake to combine.
 Add sliced beef; shake to coat.

 • Heat 2 tablespoons of oil in over medium heat in a Dutch Oven.
 Add the beef in batches with the excess flour shaken off, making sure not to crowd the pan.
 Cook beef for about 3 minutes on each side, or until golden brown.
-Remove beef, and continue cooking until all of the beef is browned.
-Add additional tablespoon of vegetable oil as needed.
+Remove the beef, and continue cooking until all of the beef is browned.
+Add an additional tablespoon of vegetable oil as needed.

 • Add onion, celery, and bell pepper to Dutch oven.
 Stir to combine, scraping up browned bits.
 Cook 5 minutes over medium heat.
 Add minced garlic, thyme, salt, cayenne pepper, and black pepper.
 Stir to combine; cook for 30 seconds, or until garlic is fragrant.